-Florence's Outdoor Art: Statues of the Piazza della Signoria
+Florence's Outdoor Art: Guide To the Statues of the Piazza della Signoria

 Here's my guide to visiting the Piazza della Signoria in Florence.
 The streets of Florence are graced with amazing sculpture and artworks almost everywhere you look.
 But the jackpot of outdoor street art is the Piazza della Signoria.
 The best part?
 It's all free.